NETWAYS/foreman-training/configmanagement/03_puppet.md

 ### Import the Puppet classes in Foreman using "Configure > Puppet ENC > Classes"

 Navigate to "Configure > Puppet ENC > Classes" in the WebGUI and click on "Import from foreman.localdomain".
-It will query you to select the changes you want to realize, so select the Environment "production" which should show you classes and press "Update".
-If you want to do the optional step press "Cancel" instead!
+It will ask you to select the changes you want to realize, so select the Environment "production" which should show you classes and press "Update".
+If you want to do the optional step, press "Cancel" instead!

 ### Configure Foreman to ignore the classes from stdlib module by creating "/usr/share/foreman/config/ignored_environments.yml"